slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Losing money probability

 If the student constantly faces money losses he will be bankrupt.
-Table 4 gives us insights which roles in which situtations lead to money lost.
-Let's bring together the probability of playing each role and probability of losing money at each role.
+Table 4 gives us insights which situtations lead to money lost.
+Let's bring together the probability of playing each role and probability of losing money in each role.
+We will focuse on the situtations that lead to money loss.
+For example a "tutor of 5 tutees" paying 3 reimburses has a positive profit and we will not discuss that probability of such events in this section.

-The probability of playing each role can be taken from fig. 2.
+The probability of playing each role can be taken from fig. 2 and was calculated as number of students in each role divided by total number of students.

-Thus all we need is to undertand how to calculate the probability of losing money at each role.
-If student plays a role of a tutee and doesn't become a tutor he will lose each time so the probability to lose money for a such role is 1.
+If student plays a role of a tutee and doesn't become a tutor he will lose money each time so the probability to lose money while playing a role of "a tutor with 0 tutee" is 1.

 A tutee pays to his tutor not only to study a skill but also to get a diploma.
 Diploma is very similar to an insurance police because the tutor promises to pay a reimbursement to an expert if the tutee will forget the skill.
 As in insurance business bad things can happen by chance more often than expected and the tutor can run out of money due to reimbursements.
 The probability that a tutee forgets a skill is [0.25](https://pubmed.ncbi.nlm.nih.gov/21574747/).
 Thus if a tutor has only 1 tutee he he faces 0.25 probability to pay a reimbursement.